NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 A. Holocaust restitution and the amount needed to pay any health insurance premiums is always exempt, in nursing homes and the community.

-B. COMMUNITY BUDGETING -- When an individual is first admitted to a nursing home, if there is a reasonable expectation that s/he will return home, she is allowed to keep income up to the community Medicaid level, which in 2021 is $884 per month.
-Additionally, the income deductions or disregards that are not allowed in chronic care or institutional budgeting -- see above --ARE permitted during this period, which has no specific time limit but is generally 6 months and sometimes renewable for another 6 months.
-So the $20/month disregard allows the individual to keep up to $884/month (2021 level).
+B. COMMUNITY BUDGETING -- When an individual is first admitted to a nursing home, if there is a reasonable expectation that she will return home, she is allowed to keep income up to the community Medicaid level, which in 2024 is $1,732 per month.
+Additionally, the income deductions or disregards that are not allowed in chronic care or institutional budgeting -- see above -- ARE permitted during this period, which has no specific time limit but is generally 6 months and sometimes renewable for another 6 months.
 See this article on Maintaining Community Budgeting During Temporary Nursing Home Stays, with the NYC HRA Forms called the Discharge Alert.

 C. SPOUSAL IMPOVERISHMENT and Dependent Income Allowances -- State DOH MRG INCOME Chapter at pp. 225-238